 Staying in a cottage or cabin in Bombala is a recipe for secluded comfort.
 Self-contained options in Bombala include amenities such as barbeque areas, meeting and recreation rooms, fireplaces, and kitchen and laundry facilities, and are a great choice for group trips, conferences, or family holidays.

 Options in the heart of Bombala are plentiful and include hotels, b&bs and and guest houses.
-These are well-suited to those looking for a bit of country hospitality with easy access to dining and shopping.
+These are well-suited to those looking for a bit of country hospitality with easy access to dining and shopping in the Snowy Mountains.

 While staying in Bombala, travellers can also visit Bombala Platypus Reserve, home to one of the largest populations of platypus in the world, grab a bite or relax over a cup of coffee in a local cafe, or take a leisurely stroll around town.